joucogi/karumi-code-test/README.md

 # Karumi Test Proposal
 Application which users will be able to log in and they will keep persisted until logout button was clicked.

+> At this time, the application only allows you to navigate between the different views by pressing the buttons.

 ## Screenshots
 ![Login View](/screenshots/LoginView.png?raw=true "Login View") ![Home View](/screenshots/HomeView.png?raw=true "Home View")